The Causes and Risks of Brachial Plexus Injuries

 Levels of nerve damage

-Injuries to the nerves are defined according to the degree of injury to the nerves, but also by the injury to the surrounding axons, cells, and tissue.1
+Injuries to the nerves are defined according to the degree of injury, but also by the injury to the surrounding axons, cells, and tissue.1

 - Neurapraxia refers to an injury that is mild.
 There is no damage to the axons, and baby has a good chance of recovery.